SinduKandula/NewsSearch/README.md

 # PinSearch

-Project Idea (1-sentence):
+Project Idea:
 To develop a search engine that helps to search for pins(pictures) from various topics like in Pinterest and also implement scheduling.

-What is the purpose, and most common use cases?
+Purpose and use case:
 The purpose is to search for pins(pictures) from various topics and save them.
 The use case is to search and find pictures that they are interested in and store them for future purpose.

-Which technologies are well-suited to solve those challenges? (list all relevant) 1.Kafka
+Technologies:
+1.Kafka
 2.Airflow
 3.Amazon S3